-(2) Title of the Form/Collection: Application for Replacement of Northern Marina Card.
+(2) Title of the Form/Collection: Application for Issuance or Replacement of Northern Mariana Card.

-(3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Form I-777; U.S. Citizenship and Immigration Services (USCIS).
+(3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Form I-777.
+U.S. Citizenship and Immigration Services.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or Households.
-Form I-777 is used by applicants applying for a Northern Marina identification card if they received United States citizenship pursuant to Public law 94-241 (covenant to establish a Commonwealth of the Northern Marina Islands).
+This information collection is used by applicants applying for a Northern Mariana identification card if they received United States citizenship pursuant to Public Law 94-241 (Covenant to Establish a Commonwealth of the Northern Mariana Islands).

 (5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 100 responses at 30 minutes (.50 hours) per response.